udantha/browser-cross-domain-session/README.md

     <script type="text/javascript" src="http://example.com/session/session.js"></script>

 ## Testing
-- `staging` folder contains an example of including the javascript file and examples for getting and setting session.
+- `test` folder contains an example of including the javascript file and examples for getting and setting session.